mortzel/scripts/README.md

 ## genmac
 _genmac_ is a basch script to generate a random mac address.

+## goping
+_goping_ is a payhton script to check the time which a ping needs to reach google.com and puts the result to a influxdb to view it in grafana.

 ## locking
 _locking_ is a bash script which looks the screen with i3lock and suspends the system if wanted.
 If you want to suspend, it checks if the screen is already locked and if it is already locked it will not suspend your system.